Islandora/islandora_checksum_checker/README.txt

 of items to check.
 No configuration is required other than making sure you are running cron on your Islandora site.
-However, if you have objects in your repository that are not viewable by the Drupal anonymous user, cron will not work as Drupal 7's cron runs as that user.
-In this case, you should use the included drush script to populate and process the
+However, if you have objects in your repository that are not viewable by the Drupal anonymous user, cron will not work because Drupal 7's cron runs as that user.
+In this case, you should use the included drush script to populate and process the queue.
-queue:

-  drush --user=fedoraAdmin run-islandora-checksum-queue

 Running this script as a Linux cron job will serve the same purpose as using Drupal's cron.
+A typical crontab entry is:

+  0 * * * * /usr/bin/drush --root=/var/www --user=fedoraAdmin run-islandora-checksum-queue

-Be sure to select this option in the module's admin settings (of course, you need to set up the cron job as well).
+Be sure to select 'drush script' under the 'Cron method' in the module's admin settings.

 Author/maintainer
 =================